👋 Hi, I’m Ross, an ex-Management Consultant and current ‘what-the-fuck-am-I-doing-with-my-life Master’.

 As a consultant, when thinking of ideas outside of the Accenture I always ended up thinking of things that were not all that different from what I was currently doing, just packaged up differently.
 Methodologies, processes and systems that had worked with FTSE100 companies that I could repackage for myself.
 No surprise here and if anything this is a good thing - you should build a business based on a problem you have witnessed, not a solution you think others need.

 However, the tricky thing with this is that it may not really be what you want to do.
-What your good at is not necessarily what you care about; they sadly don't always automatically go hand in hand.
+What you're good at is not necessarily what you care about; they sadly don't always automatically go hand in hand.

 The recency effect is the tendency to remember the most recently presented information best.
 For example, if you are trying to memorize a list of items, the recency effect means you are more likely to recall the items from the list that you studied last.
 I feel this applies quite well to careers and career change.
 On the one hand, it's great to build out a business or freelance in areas that you have previously worked in, as this is of course an area of knowledge and a skill you will likely be respected in and trusted to deliver.
 Yet, on the other hand, there is likely a reason you made the decision to make a change, so you sort of owe it to yourself to actually make that change happen.